How to Apply

 As a reminder, your application will not be considered complete and eligible for review until the law school has received all required components.
 Please allow an average of two weeks for LSAC to process materials submitted via the Credential Assembly Service (CAS).
 The law school will not receive your CAS materials until they have been fully processed and released by LSAC.

-You must have a reportable score on the Law School Admission Test (LSAT) from within the past five testing years.
-Typically, you must take the LSAT by February or March in order for your score to be released by our April 15 regular application deadline.
-You may submit your application before you have a reportable LSAT score, but your application will not be complete until your score report has been received.
+You must have a reportable score on the Law School Admission Test (LSAT) from within the past five testing years, and you must have at least one LSAT Writing, administered separately, on file with LSAC before your LSAT score will be reported.
+You may submit your application before you have a reportable LSAT score, but your application will not be complete until your score report has been released.
+You must take the LSAT by February or March in order for your score to be released by our April 15 regular application deadline.

 You must receive a bachelor’s degree from an accredited postsecondary academic institution prior to enrolling in the JD program.
 To check the accreditation status of your institution, please consult the US Office of Postsecondary Education’s Database of Accredited Postsecondary Institutions and Programs.